The fledgling Birds of Prey must escape O-Ren’s bomb and catch the Chechen in these climactic chapters to my fanfiction!

 Sonya looked to Black Canary, who was looking down into the building.
 Sonya joined her.

-“Stairs are this way.”
+“Stairs are this way,” Batgirl said.

-Sonya and Black Canary turned to see Batgirl standing, her thumb pointed back over her shoulder.
-“You sure you’re up for this?”
-Sonya asked.
+When Sonya and Black Canary turned, Batgirl stood behind them, her thumb pointed back over her shoulder.

 The Caped Crusader smiled.
 “Just a flesh wound.
 Not like I lost a leg or anything.”

 Canary smiled.
-“Python fan and an Ashes on Sunday fan.
+She approached Batgirl and threw an arm over her shoulder.
+“A Python fan and an Ashes on Sunday fan.
 Really starting to like you, Batgirl.
 Except when you’re yelling at me.”

 Batgirl turned and led the way toward the edge of the building.
-“You deserved it, though.”
+“O-Ren slipped away on foot,” she said.
+“She’ll be difficult to find.”

 Sonya said, “I can get the car and —”

-“Well damn!”
+“Well, damn!”
 Sonya said.
 “Next time I’ll wear a mask, maybe even make up a silly code name!”

 “Robin could give you one,” Batgirl said.
 “He names everything.”

-The Euro-mobster was headed north through Old Gotham.
+The Euro-mobster traveled north through Old Gotham.
 Batgirl surmised his best bet was to get back to his base in the Bowery.
+Once there, he could activate all his lackeys there and dig in.

 It’d take him a good thirty minutes and a ride through three Gotham neighborhoods to get there.
 Plenty of time to stop him, especially at this speed.